rizinorg/rizin/doc/flirt.md

 libc versions.
 If libc.exc exists, you need to resolve some functions conflicts.
 Prepend a '+' on the lines  you're sure you  want to keep (see end of flair/sigmake.txt).
 Then redo the  sigmake command.
-The .sig is now ready to be used with r2.
+The .sig is now ready to be used with Rizin.

-Using it with r2:
+Using it with rizin:
 -----------------

-    r2 -c 'zF libc.sig' staticbin
+    rizin -c 'zF libc.sig' staticbin

 refs: